This Is Our Night: Eurovision

+On 14 May 2009, the second semi-final of the Eurovision Song Contest was held in the Olimpiysky Arena in Moscow hosted by Channel One (C1R) and broadcast live throughout the continent.
+Rouvas performed "This Is Our Night" thirteenth on the evening and qualifying for the grand final.

+On 16 May 2004, the grand final for the Eurovision Song Contest was held.
+Rouvas performed "This Is Our Night" again eighth on the evening.

-The performance had extremely complex choreography, with BBC News announcing that "Greece's Sakis Rouvas had one of the more ambitious dance routines".
+The Eurovision performance staged by Fokas Evangelinos had extremely complex choreography, with BBC News announcing that "Greece's Sakis Rouvas had one of the more ambitious dance routines".
 Rouvas performed on a rotating podium which transported him from left to right across the stage, was part of his group dance routine with four other performers and, in the end, was responsible for lifting him high into the air.
 In the same moment, a Greek flag is displayed on the floor, only visible to the television viewers.
 The final part of the performance was completed by silver fireworks in two separate parts.
-The official Eurovision website states that, this year, Greece had made "high-tech advancements" in the contest's standards.
+The official Eurovision website states that with this performance, Greece had made "high-tech advancements" in the contest's standards.